Esri/devsummit-eu-2019-3D-jsapi/talks/using-animations.md

     https://css-tricks.com/using-requestanimationframe/
     https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame -->

-> It's a function provided by the browser for it to call your function (likeley to update an animation) before the next **repaint**.
+> It's a function provided by the browser for it to call your function (likely to update an animation) before the next **repaint**.

 <small>source: <a href="https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame">https://developer.mozilla.org</a></small>